ondat/documentation/docs/best-practices.md

 weight: 450
 ---

+## Etcd - In Cluster - Replicas and Availability Zones

+We recommend running etcd with 5 replicas (etcd peers) and spreading them across availability zones when running etcd inside the cluster, this improves the resiliency of the etcd cluster.
+This is done by default when installing via the plugin or helm.

 ## Etcd low latency IO

 It is recommended to run etcd on low-latency disks and keep other IO-intensive